aljazorlicnik/Bolha_clone/README.md

 arduino
 Copy code

-2. Create a MySQL database and import the provided SQL schema (`muha.sql`) to set up the database structure.
+2. Create a MySQL database and import the provided SQL schema (`script.sql`) to set up the database structure.

-3. Update the database configuration in the `config.php` file with your database credentials:

 ```php
 $host = "localhost"; // Your database host